ivan-kleshnin/backends/README.md

 #### Pros & Cons

-&plus; Mid-level, typed DB handling.
+&plus; Mid-level, typed DB handling.<br/>
 &minus; Yet another DSL, adds to the "model/type" DRY fatique.
 Does not generate API layer by itself.
-There're experimental projects (Nexus, etc) allowing to derive API from Prisma DSL but they are too immature and incomplete (and rely on another codegen layer 😞) a.t.m.
+There're experimental projects (Nexus, etc) allowing to derive API from Prisma DSL but they are too immature and incomplete (and rely on another codegen layer 😞) a.t.m.<br/>

 ### 🔮 7.
 Relational DB &larr; Custom Data via UI &rarr; GraphQL API